cthing/gradle-property-key-constants/README.md

 ### Generated Source File Layout

 By default, the generated constants are wrapped in an inner class for each property file.
 The plugin provides a number of other layouts for the constants.
-A layout is selected by configuring the `propertyKeyConstants` extension.
+A layout is selected globally by configuring the `propertyKeyConstants` extension or per task by configuring the `generatePropertyKeyConstants` or `generateTestPropertyKeyConstants` task.

 #### Nested Classes